** Some Course Details May Change **

-Use your existing qualification and experience to enter early childhood education with our Master of Teaching qualification.
+Use your existing qualification and experience to enter early childhood education (ECE) with our Master of Teaching qualification.

 Our Master's qualification lets you use your previous degree and gain practical experience.
 You’ll complete over 14 weeks of placements in early childhood centres, taking and applying theory straight to the classroom.